Stock Markets Waver As Traders Weigh Trump Tariffs, Inflation - UrduPoint

 Stock Markets Waver As Traders Weigh Trump Tariffs, Inflation

-US and European stock markets wobbled Wednesday as key US inflation data showed an uptick, with traders also weighing Donald Trump's tariff threats and a political standoff in France
+US and European stock markets wobbled Wednesday as key US inflation data showed an uptick, with traders also weighing US President-elect Donald Trump's tariff threats and a political standoff in France

-London, (UrduPoint / Pakistan Point News - 27th Nov, 2024) US and European stock markets wobbled Wednesday as key US inflation data showed an uptick, with traders also weighing Donald Trump's tariff threats and a political standoff in France.
+New York, (UrduPoint / Pakistan Point News - 28th Nov, 2024) US and European stock markets wobbled Wednesday as key US inflation data showed an uptick, with traders also weighing US President-elect Donald Trump's tariff threats and a political standoff in France.

-Wall Street saw red with the tech-heavy Nasdaq falling more than one percent two hours into the session, with recent darling Nvidia off three percent while the Dow and the broad-based S&P 500 index also slid on the eve of the Thanksgiving holiday.
+Wall Street saw red with both the Dow and S&P 500 retreating from records on the eve of the Thanksgiving holiday.
+The Nasdaq also declined.

-European stock markets were also mindful of rising concerns Europe could be the next tariffs target for US president-elect Donald Trump.
+European stock markets were also mindful of rising concerns Europe could be the next tariffs target for Trump.

 The Paris stock market ended off 0.7 percent as a French political standoff over a belt-tightening draft budget for 2025 threatens to topple the government.